» Hedge Fund Advertises Private Offering Using Rule 506c

 One of the concerns many people have about the rule 506c is that the SEC has kept the rules surrounding advertisements ambiguous at best.
 There are no set guidelines or boundaries, only the understanding that you can be penalized if you mess up.
 This is not a comfortable place to operate in.
 Issuers should error on the side of caution when creating ads and avoid promising any type of return or giving too many details.

 - Promote your firm or company’s profile.
 Focus on building your brand and do the selling when investors reach out to you.

 - Highlight what is happening in the industry.
 For example if you are in oil and gas, talk about the boom we are current experiencing and say something like “Investment Opportunities Available.”

 - State that the offering is for Accredited Investors Only.

 - Provide legal disclosures written by your attorney.
 This will be different for every offering.

 - Do not state a projected return.

 In the future the SEC is likely to review all advertisements but for now it is up to individual discretion.
 If you have a securities attorney ask them to review your ad prior to publishing it.
 Otherwise follow our tips for a generic advertisement that will make the phone ring so investors can ask you specifics in person or over the phone.
-Remember that if you advertise under 506c you must verify the accreditation of every investor and keep that information on file.

 For more information please visit our mother site at Salesleads.tv